Day 1 — Arrival in Reykjavik

 2018 MANDATORY TRANSFER PACKAGE INCLUDES:

 - Pre expedition hotel night in Reykjavik and breakfast

 - Transfers to and from the ship

 - Charter flight from Kangerlussuaq to Reykjavik

-Important reminder: Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
-When travelling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
-The above is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.
+￼￼IMPORTANT REMINDER: Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
+When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
+This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.